I can't access an Amazon Simple Storage Service (Amazon S3) bucket from my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 Complete the following steps:

-4. Under Trusted entity type, choose AWS service, and then choose EC2.
+- Under Trusted entity type, choose AWS service.
+For Service or use case, choose EC2.
+For Use Case, choose EC2.

-Note: When you use the IAM console to create an IAM role and you choose EC2 as the trusted entity, an IAM instance profile with the same name as the role name is automatically created.
-However, if you use the AWS Command Line Interface (AWS CLI) or an API to create the role, then an instance profile isn't automatically created.
+Note: When you use the IAM console to create an IAM role and choose EC2 as the trusted entity, an IAM instance profile is automatically created.
+The newly created IAM instance profile has the same name as the role.
+However, if you use the AWS CLI or an API to create the role, then an instance profile isn't automatically created.
 For more information, see I created an IAM role, but the role doesn't appear in the dropdown list when I launch an instance.
 What do I do?

 Note: It's a security best practice to create a policy with the minimum required permissions.
-However, to allow EC2 access to all your S3 buckets, use the AmazonS3ReadOnlyAccess or AmazonS3FullAccess managed IAM policy.
+However, to give Amazon EC2 access to all of your S3 buckets, use the AmazonS3ReadOnlyAccess or AmazonS3FullAccess managed IAM policy.

 Attach the IAM instance profile to the EC2 instance